 Everything should appear in your CRM as soon as the import has been processed.
 The formatting of the uploaded file is pretty important, so take a good look at the examples above or check out the sample imports here.

 2. How can I drill down and see only who I want to see?

-You can save these custom views and re-visit them.
-Contacts will be added to or removed from the view depending on whether or not they meet the criteria.
+You can save these filters and re-visit them.
+Contacts will be added to or removed from the saved filter depending on whether or not they meet the criteria.

 3. What if I need to update the status of a contact to be a qualified lead?

 This is where it becomes obvious that a CRM and a spreadsheet work differently.
 You cannot edit the fields inline in the Contacts table view.
 Instead, hover over a contact and click the Preview button.